**One of the most useful "tricks" is replacing some standard Windows features or controls with improved ones, which are easier to

 |

-| The standard Volume Control does the job for which it is designed, however to say that it is a convenient and functional utility
+| The standard Windows Volume Control does the job for which it is designed but that's where it ends.

-a horizontal bar, thus the user need to only turn (rotate) their wrist, which is the natural movement for the wrist, using muscles designed for precise
+a horizontal bar, thus the user need to only turn (rotate) their wrist, which is the natural movement for the wrist, using muscles designed

 Operating Audio Control is easy and intuitive while at the same time it gives precise, flexible and powerful control over the sound